Endoscopic thoracic sympathectomy: Risks

 ETS has both the normal risks of surgery, such as bleeding and infection, conversion to open chest surgery, and several specific risks, including permanent and unavoidable alteration of nerve function.
 It is reported that a number of patients - 9 since 2010, mostly young women - have died during this procedure due to major intrathoracic bleeding and cerebral disruption.
 Bleeding during and following the operation may be significant in up to 5% of patients.
 Pneumothorax (collapsed lung) can occur (2% of patients).
 Compensatory hyperhidrosis (or reflex hyperhidrosis) is common over the long term.
 The rates of severe compensatory sweating vary widely between studies, ranging from as high as 92% of patients.
 Of those patients that develop this side effect, about a quarter in one study said it was a major and disabling problem.
+35% of people affected have to change their clothes several times a day as a result.

 A severe possible consequence of thoracic sympathectomy is corposcindosis (split-body syndrome), in which the patient feels that they are living in two separate bodies, because sympathetic nerve function has been divided into two distinct regions, one dead, and the other hyperactive.

 Additionally, the following side effects have all been reported by patients: Chronic muscular pain, numbness and weakness of the limbs, Horner's Syndrome, anhidrosis (inability to sweat), hyperthermia (exacerbated by anhidrosis and systemic thermoregulatory dysfunction), neuralgia, paraesthesia, fatigue and amotivationality, breathing difficulties, substantially diminished physiological/chemical reaction to internal and environmental stimuli, somatosensory malfunction, aberrant physiological reaction to stress and exertion, Raynaud’s disease (albeit a possible indication for surgery), reflex hyperhidrosis, altered/erratic blood pressure and circulation, defective fight or flight response system, loss of adrenaline, eczema and other skin conditions resulting from exceptionally dry skin, rhinitis, gustatory sweating (also known as Frey's syndrome).

 Other long-term adverse effects include: